 In the default configuration of a Qlustar cluster, all registered users are allowed to login by ssh on the cluster nodes.
-If this is not wanted, it is easily possible for cluster admins to change the default behavior.
-Users will then be allowed to ssh only into nodes where one of their jobs is running.
-To activate this setting for a node, use QluMan to assign the generic property _Limit User Logins with a value yes to it.
+If this is not wanted, on nodes running slurm it is easily possible for cluster admins to change the default behavior.
+Users will then be allowed to ssh only into nodes where one of their slurm jobs is running.
+To activate this setting for a node, use QluMan to assign the generic property Limit User Logins with a value yes to it.

 The Qlustar shell setup supports tcsh and bash.
 There are global initialization files that are used in both shells, so you only have to modify one file for environment variables, aliases and path variables.
 The global files are:

 Use this file to add or modify environment variables that are not path variables.
 The syntax of this file is as follows: lines beginning with a hash sign (#) and empty lines are ignored.
 Every other line consists of a variable name and the value for this variable separated with a space.
 Example: the following line sets the variable

 ~/.ql-envin a user’s home directory can define personal environment variables in the same manner.